Query API

 viz_type | string | Type of chart (see Chart View Types). - Used only in these methods: Query Chart, Query URL. - Valid values: stackedArea (default), line, stackedBar, bar, pie, sankey, table, matrix |

-show_overlay | boolean | Sets whether or not to show historical overlay (see Advanced Query Settings). - Ignored unless overlay is supported by specified viz_type. - Used only in these methods: Query Chart, Query URL. |
+show_overlay | boolean | Determines if historical overlay is shown (see Advanced Query Settings). - Ignored unless overlay is supported by specified viz_type. - Used only in these methods: Query Chart, Query URL. |

 overlay_day | number | Number of days to look back for historical overlay. - Ignored unless show_overlay is true and overlay is supported by specified viz_type. - Used only in these methods: Query Chart, Query URL. |

-sync_axes | boolean | Sets whether or not you want left and right axes scales to be synced. - Used only for Compound Queries. - Used only in these methods: Query Chart, Query URL. |
+sync_axes | boolean | Determines whether left and right axis scales are synced. - Used only for Compound Queries. - Used only in these methods: Query Chart, Query URL. |

-metric | string | Required: Unit of measure, e.g. bytes, packets, etc. See About Metrics. - Valid value: bytes, in_bytes, out_bytes, packets, in_packets, out_packets, tcp_retransmit, perc_retransmit, retransmits_in, perc_retransmits_in, out_of_order_in, perc_out_of_order_in, fragments, perc_fragments, client_latency, server_latency, appl_latency, fps, unique_src_ip, or unique_dst_ip |
+metric | string | Required: Unit of measure, e.g., bytes, packets, etc. See About Metrics. - Valid value: bytes, in_bytes, out_bytes, packets, in_packets, out_packets, tcp_retransmit, perc_retransmit, retransmits_in, perc_retransmits_in, out_of_order_in, perc_out_of_order_in, fragments, perc_fragments, client_latency, server_latency, appl_latency, fps, unique_src_ip, or unique_dst_ip |

-matrixBy | array | One or more matrix-with dimensions (see Matrix View) specified in a JSON array. - Valid values: any combination of standard dimensions (see Dimensions Reference) and/or Custom Dimensions. |
+matrixBy | array | One or more matrix-with dimensions (see Matrix View), specified in a JSON array. - Valid values: any combination of standard dimensions (see Dimensions Reference) and/or Custom Dimensions. |

 cidr | number |